How much does a solar power system cost?

 What are the current incentives available to solar purchasers?

-A federal tax credit for 26% of the cost of solar power systems is slated to be available to property owners through 2022.
-This falls to 22% in 2023 and expires after that.
+Under the 2022 Inflation Reduction Act, there is a federal tax credit of 30% of the cost of solar power systems available through 2032.
+Amazingly, this is now available to tax-exempt organizations like public schools, cities, and nonprofits who can receive those credits by “direct pay”, and receive a check for 30% of the project cost just like a tax-paying entity would receive the credit when filing taxes.
 Various other incentives are offered by utilities, manufacturers, nonprofits and state/local government.
 These incentives can change quickly and are usually offered on a first-come, first-served basis.
 Contact Full Spectrum Solar to get the most up-to-date information on current incentives and rebates.

 What should I do about snow on my panels?